Dr. Valente answers your questions about symptoms and treatment options for depression and anxiety before and during pregnancy.

 Counseling with a private therapist or in a group setting is an effective therapy for depression and can be a great first step in treatment along with lifestyle change.
 Ask your prenatal care provider for suggestions of therapists or group programs.

 There is some evidence that acupuncture can be an effective treatment for depression during pregnancy.
 Acupuncture involves inserting small needles into specific points on your skin and is a form of Traditional Chinese Medicine (TCM).
-Massage therapy may also help with symptoms.
+Massage therapy may also help with symptoms, whether it be a professional masseuse or your partner simply massaging a cooling pregnancy lotion on your swollen feet and ankles to help you de-stress.

 Medications like antidepressants are available if needed.
 Though few medicines are considered completely safe during pregnancy, antidepressants are very effective and can be an essential part of a treatment plan if other therapies aren’t working.